Sparkplug B

 ',

-sparkplug_decode(payload)) AS item
+spb_decode(payload)) AS item

-DO sparkplug_encode(item) AS item
+DO spb_encode(item) AS item

-In the above rule, the jq function outputs an empty array if the value of the metric with the name counter_group1/counter1_run is 0 or smaller.
-This means that the message will not be forwarded to any of the actions connected to the rule, if the value is 0 or smaller.
+FROM "my/sparkplug/topic"In the above rule, the jq function outputs an empty array if the value of the metric with the name counter_group1/counter1_run is 0 or smaller.
+This means that the message will not be forwarded to any of the actions connected to the rule if the value is 0 or smaller.

 Split Messages

-Consider a scenario where you want to split a Sparkplug B encoded message into multiple messages, with each metric in the metrics array is republished as a separate Sparkplug B encoded message.
+Consider a scenario where you want to split a Sparkplug B encoded message into multiple messages, with each metric in the metrics array being republished as a separate Sparkplug B encoded message.
 This can be accomplished with the following rule:

 FOREACH